 Part 3A of the Forests Act applies to indigenous (native) forests on private land, and covers the harvesting, milling, and exporting of indigenous timber from existing or regenerating indigenous forest.

-We manage forestry in the Emissions Trading Scheme (ETS), along with the Ministry for the Environment and the Environmental Protection Authority under the Climate Change Response Act 2002.
+We manage forestry in the ETS, along with the Ministry for the Environment and the Environmental Protection Authority under the Climate Change Response Act 2002.